taylaninan/OpenGLDotNet/README.md

 Imaging/ILU & ILUT	:	ILU is (I)mage (L)ibrary Utility and ILUT is (I)mage (L)ibrary (U)tility (T)oolkit of DevIL, the Developer's Image Library.

 # Version History
+v1.1.1
+This is the third public release of OpenGLDotNet, which is updated with "[SuppressUnmanagedCodeSecurity]" attribute for delegates & methods to improve performance.
+"CPUInfo" class has been also updated to process and show more instruction sets and features.

 v1.1.0
 This is the second public release of OpenGLDotNet, which is updated to support OpenGL v4.5 with over 610+ extensions as of April 2016.
 Also some new demos (like Quake 2 Console demo and others) have been added to the release.